fsrur/cs162/README.md

-# Ludogui
+# Board Game

 ## Introduction
-"Ludogui" is a work-in-progress implementation of the Ludo game in Python, using object-oriented principles to model the game's mechanics.
+A work-in-progress implementation of the Ludo board game in Python, using object-oriented principles to model the game's mechanics.
 The game also includes a graphical user interface (GUI), making it interactive and visually appealing.

 ### Development in progress